30 hour childcare

 - Successful applicant must take the code letters to their childcare provider/s who will need to validate the code with their local authority and check the actual funding start date.
 The extended 15 hours will start from the term period after the parent received their code if the child is age eligible (see FAQs).

-- Please be aware that any hours taken prior to the funding start date will be paid for by the parent.
+- Any hours taken prior to the extended funding start date will be paid for by the parent.

 - Parents should discuss with their childcare provider how the funded hours can be taken.

 - Important: every 3 months parents who applied via Childcare Choices will be prompted by HMRC via text/ email to log into their Gateway Account and reconfirm details/ eligibility to continue receiving the extended hours. *Foster Carers will be contacted every 3 months by the relevant local authority and not HMRC.

 What if a family falls out of eligibility?

 - If a family falls out of the eligibility criteria for the extended 15 hours, or they do not confirm their eligibility every 3 months, a grace period of funding will continue for a set date before the extended 15 hours stop.

 - After the grace period is completed and parents are still not eligible, the child will then revert back being able to claim a maximum of 15 hours per week of funded childcare over 38 weeks (or 570 hours over more weeks of the year).

 What parents need to know about funded places